umee-network/umee/docs/design_docs/011-historacle-pricing.md

 - `MedianOfMedians(denom string, blockNum int) sdk.Dec` returns the Median of the all the Medians recorded within the past `blockNum`.
 - `AverageOfMedians(denom string, blockNum int) sdk.Dec` returns the Average of all the Medians recorded within the past `blockNum`.
 - `MaxMedian(denom string, blockNum int) sdk.Dec` returns the Maximum of all the Medians recorded within the past `blockNum`.
-- `MaxMedian(denom string, blockNum int) sdk.Dec` returns the Minimum of all the Medians recorded within the past `blockNum`.
+- `MinMedian(denom string, blockNum int) sdk.Dec` returns the Minimum of all the Medians recorded within the past `blockNum`.

 ### Outcomes